Guide to tourist attractions, temples, hotels, transportation

 Witness temple rituals, divination and ancient Chinese religious practices at Taiwan’s oldest Mazu Temple.

-If you suffer from asthma, or any form of breathing problem stay away from here.
+If you suffer from asthma, or any form of breathing problem you might want to stay outside.
 No joke!
 All day long, Taiwanese people congregate here from all over Taiwan to burn huge amounts of incense to honor Matsu (Mazu), Goddess of the Sea.
+The thickness of the smoke can be intense.

 It is said that the image of the “black-faced queen” was brought here in 1684.
 Lugang’s Matsu Shrine also houses Chinese imperial tablets and other interesting religious artifacts such as weapons, stone carvings and Chinese paintings and calligraphy.
 The temple was renovated in 1936.